Lane Kiffin: Personal life

-Lane and his ex-wife Layla Reaves, who is a University of Florida alumna, have three children.
+Lane Kiffin's father was football coach Monte Kiffin.
 Kiffin's brother, Chris, was a defensive lineman at Colorado State University and was the linebackers coach for the Houston Texans.
 Kiffin's former father-in-law, John Reaves, was a former starting NFL and USFL quarterback who played college football for the Florida Gators.

-His father was Monte Kiffin.
-On February 28, 2016, Lane and Layla announced that they were separating and had mutually decided to divorce.
+Lane and his ex-wife Layla Reaves, a University of Florida alumna, have three children.
+On February 28, 2016, the couple announced they would divorce.
 Kiffin's daughter, Presley, plays volleyball at USC.

 In 2024, Kiffin said he had been sober and abstinent from alcohol for three and a half years.